paulkarpenko/us-code-ui/uscode/title-45-railroads/chapter-017-railroad-revitalization-and-regulatory-reform.md

 (5) The term “intermodal” means of or relating to the connection between rail service and other modes of transportation, including all parts of facilities at which such connection is made.

+(6) The term “investment-grade rating” means a rating of BBB minus, Baa 3, bbb minus, BBB(low), or higher assigned by a rating agency.

-(6) The term “loan guarantee” means any guarantee, insurance, or other pledge with respect to the payment of all or a part of the principal or interest on any debt obligation of a non-Federal borrower to a non-Federal lender, but does not include the insurance of deposits, shares, or other withdrawable accounts in financial institutions.
+(7) The term “loan guarantee” means any guarantee, insurance, or other pledge with respect to the payment of all or a part of the principal or interest on any debt obligation of a non-Federal borrower to a non-Federal lender, but does not include the insurance of deposits, shares, or other withdrawable accounts in financial institutions.

-(7) The term “loan guarantee commitment” means a binding agreement by the Secretary to make a loan guarantee when specified conditions are fulfilled by the borrower, the lender, or any other party to the guarantee agreement.
+(8) The term “loan guarantee commitment” means a binding agreement by the Secretary to make a loan guarantee when specified conditions are fulfilled by the borrower, the lender, or any other party to the guarantee agreement.

+(9) The term “master credit agreement” means an agreement to make 1 or more direct loans or loan guarantees at future dates for a program of related projects on terms acceptable to the Secretary.

-(8) The term “modification” means any Government action that alters the estimated cost of an outstanding direct loan (or direct loan obligation) or an outstanding loan guarantee (or loan guarantee commitment) from the current estimate of cash flows.
+(10) The term “modification” means any Government action that alters the estimated cost of an outstanding direct loan (or direct loan obligation) or an outstanding loan guarantee (or loan guarantee commitment) from the current estimate of cash flows.
 This includes the sale of loan assets, with or without recourse, and the purchase of guaranteed loans.
 This also includes any action resulting from new legislation, or from the exercise of administrative discretion under existing law, that directly or indirectly alters the estimated cost of outstanding direct loans (or direct loan obligations) or loan guarantees (or loan guarantee commitments) such as a change in collection procedures.

+(11) The term “project obligation” means a note, bond, debenture, or other debt obligation issued by a borrower in connection with the financing of a project, other than a direct loan or loan guarantee under this subchapter.

+(12) The term “railroad” has the meaning given the term “railroad carrier” in [section 20102 of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section20102&num=0&edition=prelim).

+(13) The term “rating agency” means a credit rating agency registered with the Securities and Exchange Commission as a nationally recognized statistical rating organization (as defined in [section 78c(a) of title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section78c/a&num=0&edition=prelim)).

+(14) The term “substantial completion” means—

+  (A) the opening of a project to passenger or freight traffic; or

+  (B) a comparable event, as determined by the Secretary and specified in the terms of the direct loan or loan guarantee provided by the Secretary.

 ### Statutory Notes

 #### Prior Provisions
 A prior section 821, Pub.
 L. 94–210, title V, § 501, Feb.
 5, 1976, 90 Stat.
 66; Pub.
 L. 95–620, title VIII, § 803(c)(1), Nov.
 9, 1978, 92 Stat.
 3347; Pub.
 L. 96–101, § 24(b), Nov.
 4, 1979, 93 Stat.
 747; Pub.
 L. 96–448, title IV, § 405(d), Oct.
 14, 1980, 94 Stat.
 1947; Pub.
 L. 97–35, title XI, § 1162(b), Aug.
 13, 1981, 95 Stat.
 684; Pub.
 L. 99–509, title IV, § 4033(c)(2), Oct.
 21, 1986, 100 Stat.
 1908, defined terms for purposes of this subchapter, prior to repeal by Pub.
 L. 105–178, title VII, § 7203(a)(1), June 9, 1998, 112 Stat.
 471.

+#### Amendments
+2015—Pars.
+(6) to (8).
+Pub.
+L. 114–94, § 11602(2), (3), added par.
+(6) and redesignated former pars.
+(6) and (7) as (7) and (8), respectively.
+Former par.
+(8) redesignated (10).

+Par.
+(9).
+Pub.
+L. 114–94, § 11602(4), added par.
+(9).

+Par.
+(10).
+Pub.
+L. 114–94, § 11602(1), redesignated par.
+(8) as (10).

+Pars.
+(11) to (14).
+Pub.
+L. 114–94, § 11602(5), added pars.
+(11) to (14).

+#### Effective Date of 2015 Amendment
+Amendment by Pub.
+L. 114–94 effective Oct.
+1, 2015, see section 1003 of Pub.
+L. 114–94, set out as a note under [section 5313 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5313&num=0&edition=prelim), Government Organization and Employees.

 #### Savings Provision
+Pub.
+L. 114–94, div.
+A, title XI, § 11607(b), Dec.
+4, 2015, 129 Stat.
+1699, provided that: “All provisions under sections 502 through 504 [[45 U.S.C.
+822](./chapter-017-railroad-revitalization-and-regulatory-reform.md#section-822), 823, 836] of the Railroad Revitalization and Regulatory Reform Act of 1976 ([45 U.S.C.
+801](./chapter-017-railroad-revitalization-and-regulatory-reform.md#section-801) et seq.) as they existed on the day before enactment of this Act shall apply to direct loans provided by the Secretary [of Transportation] prior to the date of enactment of this Act [Dec.
+4, 2015], and nothing in this title [see Tables for classification] may be construed to limit the payback of a credit risk premium, with interest accrued thereon, if a direct loan provided by the Secretary under such sections has been paid back in full, prior to the date of enactment of this Act.”

+Pub.
+L. 114–94, div.
+A, title XI, § 11610, Dec.
+4, 2015, 129 Stat.
+1700, provided that: “(a) In General.—Except as provided in subsection (b) and section 11607(b) [set out above], this subtitle [see Short Title of 2015 Amendment note set out under [section 801 of this title](./chapter-017-railroad-revitalization-and-regulatory-reform.md#section-801)], and the amendments made by this subtitle, shall not affect any direct loan (or direct loan obligation) or an outstanding loan guarantee (or loan guarantee commitment) that was in effect prior to the date of enactment of this Act [Dec.
+4, 2015].
+Any such transaction entered into before the date of enactment of this Act shall be administered until completion under its terms as if this Act [div.
+A of Pub.
+L. 114–94, see Tables for classification] were not enacted. “(b) Modification Costs.—At the discretion of the Secretary [of Transportation], the authority to accept modification costs on behalf of an applicant under section 502(f) of the Railroad Revitalization and Regulatory Reform Act of 1976 ([45 U.S.C.
+822(f)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title45-section822/f&num=0&edition=prelim)), as amended by section 11607 of this Act, may apply with respect to any direct loan (or direct loan obligation) or an outstanding loan guarantee (or loan guarantee commitment) that was in effect prior to the date of enactment of this Act.”

 Pub.
 L. 105–178, title VII, § 7203(b)(2), June 9, 1998, 112 Stat.
 477, provided that: “A transaction entered into under the authority of title V of the Railroad Revitalization and Regulatory Reform Act of 1976 ([45 U.S.C.
 821](./chapter-017-railroad-revitalization-and-regulatory-reform.md#section-821) et seq.) before the date of enactment of this Act [June 9, 1998] shall be administered until completion under its terms as if this Act [see Tables for classification] were not enacted.”